SpenserKao/REST-API-APP-SparkJava/README.md

 ***java -Dserver.port=8001 -jar build/libs/addressbook-all-1.5.1.jar***</br>
 Where the options are</br>
 -h to print help message.</br>
 -d for XML-based database files to load.
-Should it be omitted, _~/db/default-db.xml_ inside the jar file would be loaded by default.</br>
+If omitted, _~/db/default-db.xml_ inside the jar file would be loaded by default.</br>

 Then through a web browser, open following URL for testing:</br>
 [http://localhost:8001/addressbook](http://localhost:8001/addressbook)